Prady96/Decepton/docs/README.md

+# Deception 2.0

+Cheating Detection Model

+Face recognition is a personal identification system that uses personal characteristics of a person to identify the person&#39;s identity.
+These personal characteristics, such as eyes, can further be detected for the blinks, or drowsiness.
+In this paper we present a study to detect cheating in real time.
+We develop and analyze a tool using eye detection methodology that monitor student browsing activity during online examinations.
+Eye detection and tracking procedure basically consists of two phases, in the first, the face is detected and facial landmark localization is applied to monitor the eyes.
+In the second phase OpenCV, dlib and python are used for implementation.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Prady96/Decepton/edit/master/docs/README.md) to maintain and preview the content for your website in Markdown files.